 Many traders limit themselves to only risking 1% or 2% of their total funds on an individual opportunity.
 That way, you can sustain multiple losses without running the risk of a margin call.

-2. Use stop losses
+2. Use stop orders

-Stop-loss orders will automatically close out a trade if it hits a certain level of loss – which can help limit your risk on any given position.
+Stop orders will automatically close out a trade if it hits a certain level of loss – which can help limit your risk on any given position.
 You can add them via the deal ticket, or to an existing trade.

 3. Use CFDs to hedge

-As CFDs allow you to short sell and potentially profit from falling market prices, they are sometimes used as a hedging tool by investors as 'insurance' to offset losses made in their portfolios.
+As CFDs allow you to short sell and potentially profit from falling market prices, they are sometimes used as a hedging tool by investors as insurance to offset losses made in their portfolios.

-For example, if you have a long-term portfolio, but feel that there is a short-term risk to the value of your investments, you could use CFDs to mitigate a short-term loss by 'hedging' your position.
+For example, if you have a long-term portfolio, but feel that there is a short-term risk to the value of your investments, you could use CFDs to mitigate a short-term loss by hedging your position.